A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function and Supervisory Signal: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 Crowd counting is an important and challenging problem in computer vision.
-This survey paper covers the design considerations and recent advances with respect to single image crowd counting problem, and summarizes more than 100 crowd counting schemes using deep learning approaches proposed since 2015.
+This survey paper covers the design considerations and recent advances with respect to single image crowd counting problem, and summarizes more than 200 crowd counting schemes using deep learning approaches proposed since 2015.
 We have discussed the major datasets, performance metrics, design considerations, techniques, and representative schemes to tackle the problem.
-We provide a comprehensive overview and comparison of three major design modules for deep learning models in crowd counting, deep neural network design, loss function, and supervisory signal.
+We provide a comprehensive overview and comparison of three major design modules for deep learning in crowd counting, deep neural network design, loss function, and supervisory signal.
 The research field of crowd counting is rich and still evolving.
 We discuss some future trends and possible research directions below:

-\begin{itemize} \item \textit{Automatic and lightweight network designing} has drawn much attention in recent years.
+\begin{itemize} \item \textit{Automatic and lightweight network designing} has drawn much attention in recent years~\cite{liu2020efficient, shi2020real, wang2020mobilecount, wu2020fast}.
 Currently, designing CNN-based crowd counting models still requires a manual network and feature selection with strong domain knowledge.
-Automated Machine Learning (AutoML) has been applied to image classification and object detection, which has the potential to automatically design efficient crowd counting architectures.
+Automated Machine Learning has been applied to image classification and object detection, which has the potential to automatically design efficient crowd counting architectures.
 Besides, CNN-based crowd counting models have increased in-depth with millions of parameters, which requires massive computation.
 Thus, there is also a need for model compression and acceleration techniques to deploy lightweight model.

 \item \textit{Weakly supervised and unsupervised crowd counting} is able to reduce the labeling effort.
-With the performance saturation for some supervised learning scenarios, researchers devote efforts to make use of unlabeled and weakly labeled images for crowd counting Most of the state-of-the-arts are based on fully supervised learning and trained with point-wise annotations, which has several limitations such as labor-intensive labeling process, easily over-fitting, and not salable in the absence of densely labeled crowd images.
-Weakly-supervised and unsupervised learning has attracted much attention in vision applications, which has value for counting tasks to reduce labeling effort, enhance counting accuracy and improve robustness.
+With the performance saturation for some supervised learning scenarios, researchers devote efforts to make use of unlabeled and weakly labeled images for crowd counting Most of the state-of-the-art algorithms are based on fully supervised learning and trained with point-wise annotations, which has several limitations such as labor-intensive labeling process, easily over-fitting, and not salable in the absence of densely labeled crowd images.
+Weakly-supervised and unsupervised learning has attracted much attention in vision applications, which has value for crowd counting tasks to reduce labeling effort, enhance counting accuracy and improve robustness.